trustbit/bfkata/README.md

 This is a scaffolding for **DDD and Event Sourcing Kata** from Trustbit.
 It is about inventory management.

 1. Grab protobuf [protobuf definition](api/api.proto) for a small inventory-management server.
 2. Generate events and API from that definition for your language.
-Implement your first method
+Implement your first method.
-3. Install bfkata binary from [releases](https://github.com/trustbit/bfkata/releases) (or run go code from this repo)
+3. Install bfkata binary for your platform from [releases](https://github.com/trustbit/bfkata/releases) (or run go code from this repo)
 4. Run `bfkata test` to verify that [behaviors](specs/bundle.txt) are implemented correctly
 5. (Future) Run `bfkata stress` to see how code performs under high load